mbucchia/PimaxMagic4All/README.md

 5) Copy the `libpvrclient64.dll` and `VarjoLib.dll` filed from the folder created in step 3) into the `%SystemRoot%\System32` folder (aka: `C:\Windows\System32`).

-6) Start Varjo Base and make sure eye tracking is calibrated and allowed for applications (search 'Privacy' settings under 'System').
+6) (For Varjo users) Start Varjo Base and make sure eye tracking is calibrated and allowed for applications (search 'Privacy' settings under 'System').

 ## Running